eliamue/foundations-prep-april-2021/1-monday/github.md

 `git status` | this time, to check everything is committed `git push origin master` | to share the changes with your remote repo `git status` | overkill, to check that local in sync with origin

+## Setting up Credentials

+During the next step of creating a repository, [let's follow these instructions](https://help.github.com/articles/caching-your-github-password-in-git/).
+Make sure to use the right OS!

 ## Outcome